 Our mission is to support and encourage the growth and development of modern quilting through art, education, and community.

-The Modern Quilt Guild is made up of over 100 guilds across the country and world.
+The Modern Quilt Guild is made up of more than 100 guilds around the world.

 How We Started